Fraud prevention and chargebacks

 Is there a fee for chargebacks?

-Yes, you must pay a fee when there is a chargeback on one of your transactions.
-If the chargeback is resolved in your favor, however, Shopify will refund the fee.
+You must pay a fee when there is a chargeback on one of your transactions.
+If the chargeback is resolved in your favor, then Shopify will refund the fee.

 |USA and Canada||$15|